SayujM/TOP_Etch-a-Sketch/README.md

 Step-2: Adding an event to capture mouse hovering & changing div's colour to black.

 Step-3: Adding an additional check (Ctrl key to be kept down) for triggering colouring along with an option to erase (while keeping Alt key down).

+Step-4: Made the colour chosen while colouring to be picked at random.